-Now with three majors, offering three possible career routes, it’s time to talk about the Bachelor of Nutrition Science.
+Now with two majors, offering a wealth of possible career routes, it’s time to talk about the Bachelor of Nutrition Science.

 We had a chat with Dr Matt Sharman, who is the lead academic in nutrition science, as well as the senior lecturer and course coordinator here at the University of Tasmania.

-Public Health Nutrition, Dietetic Pathway, or Functional Foods and Health.
+The options are Public Health Nutrition, and the Dietetic Pathway.
 If you don’t know which one to choose, Dr Sharman says that the Public Health Nutrition specialisation is a good starting point for students and offers the broadest opportunities.
 “It’s a good option if you’re not quite sure how you see your career panning out just yet and want to keep your options open”.

 Dr Sharman indicated that Tasmania’s track record of poor community nutrition and the associated links to chronic disease, make it an important place to study nutrition science.
 This is significant from both a community welfare perspective and the wealth of experiential opportunities available to students here.

 While the Dietetic Pathway focuses more on biochemistry specialist units, preparing students for clinical settings, Public Health Nutrition and Dietetic Pathway students will embark on similar professional experience placements within the community.